-It is conventional wisdom that a residential leasehold with more than one hundred years remaining is worth approximately the same as a freehold.
-Where an additional 90 years added to all but the shortest lease, the residence will be equivalent in value to a freehold for many years in the future.
+It is generally accepted that a residential leasehold with over 100 years remaining is worth approximately the same as a freehold.
+Where an additional 90 years added to all but the shortest lease, the residence will be worth the same as a freehold for decades to come.

 Lender | Requirement |